What is Invoice Factoring? – Convert Invoices to Capital

 What is a Factoring Company?

 A factoring company is a third-party financing business that provides the invoice factoring service.
+Many factoring companies offer invoice factoring services to businesses across various industries.
 It purchases invoices at a discounted rate, issues an advance, and then collects the invoice amount from your customers.

 Most factoring companies enter into a contracted agreement with the invoice seller.
 Factoring agreements are for a set period, i.e., 6 months, 1 year, or 2 years.